shin-hyuk/yoda/YODA_ARCHITECTURE.md

 ## **Backend Infrastructure Tools**

 YODA's architecture separates **goal-oriented tools** (business logic for user interactions) from **backend infrastructure tools**.
-Backend infrastructure tools are divided into two distinct types: **orchestrator-level tools** that handle platform-specific authentication and user scoping across different deployment contexts (portal, app, enterprise), and **goal-oriented backend tools** that provide universal functionality like alerts, scheduling, and notifications that any business tool can consume regardless of platform.
+Backend infrastructure tools are divided into two distinct types: **orchestrator-level tools** that are used internally by YODA orchestrator to get user roles from specific platforms (portal, app, enterprise), and **goal-oriented backend tools** that are used by external MCP servers to provide universal functionality like alerts, scheduling, and notifications.

 ### **Architecture Pattern: Two-Tier Backend Infrastructure**